-Each week I compile a gaming industry insights newsletter that I share with other Rioters, including Riot’s senior leadership.
+Each week I compile a gaming industry insights newsletter that I share broadly within Riot.
 This edition is the public version that I publish broadly every week as well.
 Opinions are mine.

 This week's roundup includes a classic postmortem of Sega's seminal Panzer Dragoon series, impressions of the eagerly awaited Heaven's Vault, as well as secret MMO servers, homebrew Game Boy Games, the return of D&D, and much more besides.

 On April 6th, composer Winifred Phillips delivered the 1st game music composition lecture ever given at the Library of Congress, as part of their first-ever video game music event.
 This article includes a partial transcript of the lecture's Q&A session.